joysmith/Express-by-Robert_Bunch/05 Section Express 201- Middleware and Rendering/README.md

 - In postman make a post request on "localhost:3000/ajax" route
   - select xx-www-form-urlencoded
-  - write name: rob in key value pair
+  - write "name: rob" in key value pair

 <br>